jxyang44/MyLuksoWalletv2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 MyLuksoWallet is a front-end asset management tool.
-Our goal is to be one of the main platforms users visit when interacting with core Lukso components, including Universal Profiles, LSP7 Tokens, LSP8 NFTs, and LSP9 Vaults.
+The ultimate goal is to be one of the main platforms new users visit when interacting with Universal Profiles, LSP7 Tokens, LSP8 NFTs, and LSP9 Vaults.
 In the future, we also hope to incorporate a relay service, marketplace, and other sensible additions.
 <br/>
 Functionality includes:
 <ul>